neo-project/docs/docs/en-us/reference/govapi/blockAccount.md

-# Function blockAccount
+# blockAccount Method

-Block an account.
+Blocks an account.

 > [!Note]
 >
-> - Need to check muti-signature of committee members.
+> Need to check muti-signature of committee members.
 Will be executed as long as it's signed by more than half of the committee members.

 ## Contract